gprashanthkumar/static-website-deploy/README.md

 # Deploy Files to Azure Blob Storage

-With [`Azure Static Website Action`](https://github.com/tibor19/static-website-deploy), you can automate your workflow to deploy files to [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/)
+With [`Azure Static Website Action with cache`](https://github.com/gprashanthkumar/static-website-deploy_with_Cache), you can automate your workflow to deploy files to [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/)

 # End-to-End Sample Workflows